Advancing the Debate

 The Paulson Institute co-hosted a “Roundtable Discussion on Belt & Road and Green Finance” attended by over 30 senior officials and experts from government agencies, commercial banks, international financial institutions, international organizations and NGOs.
 This meeting is part of a series of high-level roundtable discussions on green finance with our Chinese partner–the Center for Finance and Development of Tsinghua National Institute of Financial Research.
 The program explored the growing interest in green finance along the Belt & Road Initiative.

-The International Green Finance Forum was initially launched to highlight the work and recommendations of the G20 Study Group on Green Finance and is the premier event on this topic in China.
-The Green Finance Committee of China hosted the Forum, which attracted 200 participants from international institutions around the world.
-The Paulson Institute was a co-supporter of the daylong event.
+Initially launched to highlight the work and recommendations of the G20 Study Group on Green Finance—created when China held the G20 Presidency—the International Green Finance Forum is the premier event on this topic in China.
+It attracted 200 participants from international institutions around the world and was hosted by the Green Finance Committee of China.
+The Paulson Institute was a co-supporter of the event.
+Participants covered a broad range of topics, including the ongoing role of the G20 in driving change in this field, responsible investing, green finance and the Belt & Road Initiative, and how innovative financing is driving behavioral change.

 The Paulson Institute, in partnership with China’s newly launched Green Finance Committee, held a seminar around green finance for clean technology in China.
 The aim of this initiative is to explore innovative financing vehicles to support the Chinese government’s ambitious plans to expand environmental protection and clean up polluted industry, in line with its goals for continuing economic growth and promoting urban sustainability.